corda/samples/cordapp-upgrades/README.md

 Compiled against version 1 of the contracts CorDapp.

-### Version 4
+### Version 3
 This version adds the flows required to default on an Obligation.

 Compiled against version 2 of the contracts CorDapp.

 # Upgrade scenarios

-This section described the upgrade scenarios that can be explored using the workflows and contracts in this CorDapp.
+This section describes the upgrade scenarios that can be explored using the workflows and contracts in this CorDapp.
 Note that all commands should be run from the root of the CorDapp directory structure (i.e. the location of this Readme).

 ## Scenario 1: Finality Flow Upgrade